 Morningside Recovery is in an excellent position to provide this support to the performing arts community, being so close to Los Angeles, CA, as well as near the Orange County High School for the Arts, Segerstrom Center for the Arts, and Cal State Fullerton Theatrical Arts program.

-Morningside Recovery seeks to help individuals get the treatment they need in order to prevent tragic losses like that of Mr. Monteith.
+Morningside Recovery seeks to help individuals get the treatment they need.
+This treatment can help prevent tragic losses like that of Mr. Monteith.

 Those who are interested in applying for the Performing Arts Scholarship, or anyone struggling and in need of help, may call (866) 725-8565 or complete a contact form at www.MorningsideRecovery.com for details.